Why Do Chihuahuas Cry So Much? (12 Reasons + Solutions)

 Solutions:

 • Be sure to have lots of playtime throughout the day to help keep your dog occupied.
-Here are 24 Fun Games to Play with Your Chihuahua!
+Here are 26 Fun Games to Play with Your Chihuahua!

-• Teach a new trick, buy a new toy, take them to a new park or a walk in a different neighborhood.
+• Teach a new trick, buy a new toy, take them to a new park, or a walk in a different neighborhood.

 4. Being Left Alone/Anxiety

-Why do Chihuahuas cry when they’re left alone?
 They may get lonely or scared and they don’t understand why you’re leaving them.

 Solutions: